juangamella/causal-chamber-package/README.md

 ## Versioning

-Non backward-compatible changes to the package are reflected by a change to the minor or major version number,
+We follow [Semantic Versioning](https://semver.org/), i.e., Non backward-compatible changes to the package are reflected by a change to the major version number,

-> e.g. *code that uses causalchamber==0.1.2 will run with causalchamber==0.1.3, but may not run with causalchamber==0.2.0.*
+> e.g., *code that uses causalchamber==0.1.2 will run with causalchamber==0.2.0, but may not run with causalchamber==1.0.0.*

 ## Help & Feedback